metabase/metabase/docs/troubleshooting-guide/my-dashboard-is-slow.md

 1. Check if you have the most recent version of Metabase: we fix problems as they're reported, and updating Metabase may make your problem go away.
 2. You can use your SQL in place of the code we generate, and [make its result available][organizing-sql] to people who prefer the Notebook Editor as a starting point for their questions.
-3. Please file a bug report to help us figure out how to generate better SQL.
+3. Please [file a bug report][bugs] to help us figure out how to generate better SQL.

 ## Do you have the right database schema?